COPPER

 RB: Right.
 I had to work really hard at getting better at sight reading.
 I was in choir for eight years.
 Singing the parts, looking at the music and singing, really improves [your] sight reading.
 I play in a bunch of wedding groups where I have to read all the time.
 I do a lot of corporate stuff, and do accompanist work for singers and for showcases.
 I just work as a private contractor.
 I don't even know where these gigs come from sometime.

 FD: That’s great, because usually you have to bang on the doors to get a gig.
 I don't know what the scene is like by you, but here on Long Island, there are bands everywhere, and you have to call the club owner a dozen times to get a gig, and the pay is sometimes shameful.
-As far as I'm concerned, musicians contribute to society as doctors and lawyers, but they sure don’t get paid as much.
+As far as I'm concerned, musicians contribute to society as much doctors and lawyers, but they sure don’t get paid as much.

 RB: That's why I feel so blessed to have been really embraced by the scene here and still in the Midwest.
 It's all about timing, being able to do the thing you need to do, and showing up on time.
 Every single connection [you make] counts, [along with] having the right attitude, and being fun to hang out with.
 Just being a good human being.